KSP-RO/RealFuels/RealFuels/Readme_RF.txt

 ==========
 Changelog:
+v10.3.1
+* Readme update,
+* Fixed an NRE that killed loading under certain circumstances.
+* Do a better search for which engines are on a ship.

 v10.3
 * Added cost to unlock new configurations and new TLs for engines.
 Cost can be fully configured both globally and per part config, and can take from funds and/or science.
 See UPGRADE COSTS below.
 * Add hsp for Furfurfyl Alcohol.